docsforadobe/after-effects-scripting-guide/docs/other/settings.rst

 Settings.haveSetting()
 **********************

-``app.settings.haveSetting(sectionName, keyName)``
+``app.settings.haveSetting(sectionName, keyName[, prefType])``

 **Description**

-Returns true if the specified scripting preferences item exists and has a value.
+Returns true if the specified script settings item exists and has a value.

 **Parameters**

 ===============  ==============================================================
-``sectionName``  A string containing the name of a settings section ``keyName``      A string containing the key name of the setting item.
+``sectionName``  A string containing the name of a settings section.
+``keyName``      A string containing the key name of the setting item.
+``prefType``     Optional, an enum indicating which preference file to use.
 ===============  ==============================================================

 **Returns**